Archaeologists Piece Together a Carnyx

 Tuesday, December 11, 2012

 TINTIGNAC, FRANCE—A carnyx, a long, slender trumpet-like instruments decorated with an animal’s head, was recently reassembled from fragments of iron and bronze objects that had been buried in a pit in Tintignac, France.
-“These items were deliberately damaged so that they could not be used again by mere mortals,” explained Christophe Maniquet of the National Institute for Preventive Archaeological Research.
+“These items were deliberately damaged so that they could not be used again by mere mortals,” explained Christophe Maniquet of the French National Institute of Preventive Archaeological Research.
 An instrument maker was able to examine the result and fashion a new carnyx out of brass so that modern researchers could play and hear the instrument for the first time.